 In practice, that’s not a hard limit.
 You can actually upload an image smaller than that, and it will be accepted—you won’t get an error message.
 But it’s not recommended, and you can expect the image to be blurry for many users.

-YouTube Thumbnail Image Aspect Ratio
+Image Aspect Ratio for YouTube Thumbnails

 The best aspect ratio to use for your custom thumbnail is 16:9.
 You can upload a taller aspect ratio than that—say 4:3—and it will be accepted but will add black bars to either side.
 That is, it will fit the entire image into the box and pad the excess.
-Likewise, you can add a narrower image like a panorama, and it will automatically add black bars at the top and bottom to pad to the 16:9 aspect ratio.
+Likewise, you can add a narrower image like a panorama, and it will automatically add black bars at the top and bottom to pad to fill out the 16:9 aspect ratio.

 An aspect of 16:9 has become the defacto standard for HD video, especially video that’s designed for online use.
 It refers to the ratio between the width and height of the image.